 Researchers have found that anchoring a buoy or platform in the open ocean will also attract and hold pelagic fishes, although whether the fish are attracted to the anchored FADs for the same reasons they associate with natural drifting objects is not yet known.

 The weather buoys tend to be located in areas that are farther away from the harbors, and often those areas experience rougher sea conditions.
-However, for anglers who are willing to tough out earlier departure times and the 'not-so-calm' water, the reward is often a fishing trip of a lifetime (see the nice haul below).
+For anglers who are willing to tough out earlier departure times and the ‘not-so-calm’ water, the reward is often a fishing trip of a lifetime.

-There's only two boats on Maui that offer this 'adventure'!
+There’s only handful boats on Maui that offer this ‘adventure’!

-If this sounds like it's your type of fishing email me.
+If this sounds like it’s your type of fishing contact me.